strmprivacy/docs/docs/02-concepts/02-data-contracts/02-strm-meta.md

 2. apply encryption to personal data attributes
 3. determine if events belong to the same data owner

-In order to be able to do that, events are assigned an event contract, and the event contract defines the rules.
+In order to be able to do that, events are assigned a data contract, and the data contract defines the rules.

 ## An event example